Connect with others who understand.

 Talk With Others Who Understand

 Are you living with non-small cell lung cancer?
+Have you discussed your prognosis with your cancer care team?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References